Diamonds are expensive, there's no doubt about it.

 Read also: Lab diamonds vs natural diamonds: which is better?

-If you're looking for a lab-grown diamond, we recommend either Clean Origin or James Allen.
-Both have competitive prices.
-Clean Origin offers a 100-day return policy and James Allen offers a lifetime warranty with their lab diamonds.
+If you're looking for a lab-grown diamond, we recommend James Allen, both for its competitive pricing and for its lifetime warranty with their lab diamonds.